How to Stay Consistent in Life – 10 Laws of Consistency

 If you get into too much detail trying to make everything perfect and fretting over tiny details, it will be difficult for you to last long after the initial hype fades off.

-Take a simple example, if you want to lose weight and get fitter, instead of going extremely scientific in the beginning while trying to find out the perfect workout and counting every single calorie in your diet plan, just put on your running shoes and go for a walk.
+Take a simple example, if you want to lose weight and get fitter, instead of going super scientific in the beginning while trying to find out the perfect workout and counting every single calorie in your diet plan, just put on your running shoes and go for a walk.

 So many people are unable to carry out their health plans because their subconscious mind has associated so much hassle with exercising.